 Characteristics of a Successful Channel Sales Representative

-So which traits matter most?
+So which traits in a channel sales representative matter most?

-Although it helps to equip your sales reps and managers with the most up-to-date software, ultimately, there are countless (in)tangibles needed to succeed, which makes arranging the most important qualities a complex endeavor.
+Although it helps to equip your sales reps and managers with the most up-to-date software, ultimately, there are countless (in)tangibles qualities needed to succeed, which makes arranging the most important qualities a complex endeavor.

 If you are struggling to find a channel sales representative or manager for your business, here’s a list of the most coveted ingredients to look for:

 Hitting quotas consistently is certainly no easy feat, but striving for something greater indicates the ‘status-quo’ isn’t good enough.

 Ask yourself if you’re satisfied with steady attainments, or the occasional 9th inning, 2-out grand slam.

 The previous is certainly the safe bet, but is it something that is going to take your company to the next level?